-Sabina Nessa: Teacher killed on five-minute walk to meet friend
+Sabina Nessa: Teacher killed on walk to meet friend

 Sabina Nessa was killed on a "five-minute" walk to meet a friend at a pub, police believe.

-Officers said the 28-year-old teacher was attacked as she walked to The Depot bar in Kidbrooke Village, south-east London, from her home on Astell Road last Friday.
+Officers said the 28-year-old teacher was attacked as she walked to The Depot bar in Kidbrooke Village, south-east London, from her home on Astell Road at about 20:30 BST last Friday.

 Her body was found by a member of the public in Cator Park the next morning.